 Work was my yoga.
 When you show up day in and day out over all those years something shifts inside of you and this is what I've gained:

 - Time management

 - Appreciation of free time

 Work/life harmony is possible.
-I still managed to cycle and run every morning, volunteer, take courses, travel to over 60 countries and get quality fun time with my son.
+When I was obligated to a 50-hour work schedule, I still managed to cycle and run every morning, volunteer, take courses, travel to over 60 countries and get quality fun time with my son.
 But maybe it was the demands and boundaries of working that made me even better at managing all that.

 I always had a pact with myself that when I became a mother, even if we had financial security, I would keep on working.
 It empowered me to know I could support my family, go out on my own if I had to, be an example to my son, and pick up the pieces if everything fell apart.
 Working definitely ticked those boxes when needed!

 If I'd always been a freelancer I could not have imagined having to be at a desk, between set hours, all day, for 60 weeks a year.
 But that is what I did and it has made all the difference.
 I wouldn't be who or where I am without that commitment.